jdoleary/Spellmasons/docs/TasksCurrent.md

-- New screenshots
-- UI: Fix card inspect with spellbook
-- UI: Allow inventory to scale on smaller resolutions
-- bug: In multiplayer: target similar, damage x3 on 2 draggers made their position go to null null
 # Low hanging fruit
-- Add cooldowns
-    - Add spell that clears cooldowns
+- inventory should show current card cost and cooldown
 - Steam description is too wordy, just tell 'em why it's awesome
+- h: **important**: completely destroy the underworld object between playthroughs rather than just cleaning it up
+    - for now you can tell because lastUnitId isn't reset
+# Brad playtest 2:
 - futher investigate '  // Override ref since in prediction it makes a copy of the unit' from 06d754d2
 - dragger x and y went to null after "target similar, slash slash"
-# Brad playtest 2:
 - he can't spawn in while i'm casint a spell
     - same thing with casts, it waits
 - spawning on top of a stamina or mana potion doesn't overfill in multiplayer